 And what a deliciously drippy, oozy affair that brunch is.
 Take the fantastic Baalbek fried eggs.
 Three eggs are cooked so that when poked the yolk erupts over tahini yoghurt, which is slightly sour.
 It’s served with rich lamb awarma (preserved meat similar to confit), and it’s all scattered over sized saj flatbread.
 Tear off a piece and jumble together for a well-balanced mouthful.

-On the regular menu, there's a focus on shared plates, such as kifta nayyeh (roasted chilli, walnuts, pickled cucumber, mint, saltbush and smoked lamb tail fat) and samke harra (snapper spiced with chilli, tahini and pine nuts).
+On the regular menu, there's a focus on shared plates, such as samke harra (snapper spiced with chilli, tahini and pine nuts).
 Breads, dips, pickles, preserves, couscous, yoghurt, labneh and ashta (Lebanese cream) are all made in-house.

 Tea is a big feature of Middle Eastern meals and here it’s given a hit of booze.
-The sharing teapots are $36 – one with Earl Grey tea and bourbon (with baharat spice mix, apple juice, vanilla and mint), or a deliciously easy-to-drink gin number (lemon myrtle, nettle leaf, peppermint, thyme and liquorice root).
+The sharing teapots start at $36 – one with vodka, watermelon juice, elderflower, hibiscus and rose; or a deliciously easy-to-drink gin number (lemon myrtle, nettle leaf, peppermint, thyme and liquorice root).
 There are also two types of Bloody Mary, one with smoked tomato juice, gin and citrus.